-Receivables represent amounts due to the Agency related to the Regional Disposal Project, membership dues of non-RDP organizations who are members, and receivables from their waste hauler for fees.
+Receivables represent amounts due to the Agency related to the Regional Disposal Project and receivables from their waste hauler for fees.
 The Agency anticipates collecting 100% of the amounts due.
 No allowance for doubtful accounts has been recorded.

 Note 1: Summary of Significant Accounting Policies (Continued)